This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

-Changes in the way your heart works
+Changes in the way the heart works

 Back to top

-Blood clots can be very serious, so it's important to tell your doctor straight away if you have any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
+Cancer increases the chances of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-It's not advisable to become pregnant or father a child while taking mitoxantrone as it may harm the developing baby.
-It’s important to use effective contraception while taking this drug and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

 This section has been compiled using information from a number of reliable sources including:

-electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed October 2011).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.